jefferywmoore/CISSP-Study-Resources/README.md

 This is my collection of resources, study materials, notes, and advice I have gathered, working towards certification.
 No compilation is exhaustive, but my goal is to put together information that will be useful and encouraging to others undertaking this effort.

+Note that these notes are based on the 2021 Office Study Guide ("OSG-9").
+For an overview of what's been added and changed in 2024, take a look at Destination Certification's [CISSP 2024 Exam Changes](https://www.youtube.com/watch?v=TGWpwtTPexE).

 Feel free to share this repo or any of the resources if you find them useful.
 Tell me about mistakes or improvements you think should be made!
 Connect with me on [LinkedIn](https://www.linkedin.com/in/jefferywmoore/)